- Have a general question about the program? Go to our FAQs Page

 - Need to ask a specific question?
 Contact the Kick Butts Day Team

 - Have a technical website question?
 Contact the Kick Butts Day web team

 Youth Advocates of the Year

 Our Youth Advocates of the Year Awards honor top young leaders in the fight against tobacco — individuals who have advocated for tobacco prevention policies, taken on the tobacco industry and its deceptive marketing and helped keep peers tobacco-free.
-In May of each year, we honor a National winner, a Military Youth winner and four Regional winners (East, South, Central and West).
+In May of each year, we honor a National winner, a Group winner and four Regional winners (East, South, Central and West).

 Meet our 2014 Winners